 • Swelling around the lips, eyes, and tongue

-Symptoms may increase during night hours or in warm environments.
-Intense itching can severely affect a person's sleep and daily life.
+Symptoms may increase at night or in warm environments.
+When itching intensifies, it can severely affect a person's sleep and daily life.
+Additionally, symptoms may vary from person to person and may not always persist with the same intensity.

 What Causes Hives?